 Challenges: Sustainability, Accuracy, and Community Trust.

-From Website TheGameArchives has serious issues that extend beyond merely collecting old games.
-Sustainability is an ongoing worry; maintaining servers, updating content, and avoiding unwanted advertisements all take time and money.
-Then there’s accuracy, which is where mislabeled ROMs, broken links, and inadequate metadata may swiftly undermine user confidence.
 Finally, developing community trust is critical; consumers must be sure that what they are obtaining is safe, legal, and worth their time.
 To remain relevant and reliable, the platform must strike a balance between the three: transparency, community involvement, and ensuring that every game file or resource is legitimate as functioning as possible.

 Why Retro Gaming Still Matters